joshbegley/nyt-latest/README.md

 `The country’s entry, the folk rap band Kalush Orchestra, triumphed with points from the popular vote.`\
 https://nytimes.com/2022/05/14/arts/ukraine-wins-eurovision.html?searchResultPosition=2

-**The gunman broadcast the attack on a live-streaming site.**\
+**The gunman broadcast the attack on a livestreaming site.**\
-`Twitch, the live-streaming site owned by Amazon that is popular with gamers, said it had taken the channel offline.`\
+`Twitch, the livestreaming site owned by Amazon that is popular with gamers, said it had taken the channel offline.`\
 https://nytimes.com/2022/05/14/nyregion/twitch-buffalo-shooting.html?searchResultPosition=3

 **Way Out West**\